cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/ecb-negative-interest-rates-tltro-iii.md

 stands for "Targeted Longer Term Refinancing Operations".
 If I understand correctly, the ECB pays the banks at least 0.5% compensation for every euro the banks take through this program and an additional reward of up to 0.5% if the banks successfully make use of the money by giving loans.
-In the worst case, if the bank does not manage to make good use of the money, the bank simply parks the money in the account of the Deutsche Bundesbank (as it apparently happened with the Taunus-Sparkasse), where **partially**[^tltroparken] 0.5% negative interest rate is incurred.
+In the worst case, if the bank does not manage to make good use of the money, the bank simply parks the money in the account of the Deutsche Bundesbank (as it apparently happened with the Taunus-Sparkasse), where **partially**<sup>*</sup> 0.5% negative interest rate is incurred.
 But as the bank gets at least 0.5% remuneration from the ECB the (net) bottom line is zero.

+> <span style="font-size: smaller;">
+>
+> *) I say here "partially" 0.5% negative interest accrues, because negative interest only has to be paid on amounts beyond the exemption, i.e. for
+> Taunus-Sparkasse this means that for 370,303,195.83 € - 824,635,567, 74 € = -454,332,371.91 € negative interest must be paid.
+However, these
+> negative interest rates cancel each other out with the remuneration of the ECB.
+The Taunus-Sparkasse receives a net remuneration of at least 0.5% on
+> 1,125,000,000.00 € - 454,332,371.91 € = 670,667,628.09 € (+ perhaps an additional reward)!!
+>
+> </span>

 ### Conclusions